iarunsilivery/iarunsilivery.github.io/_pages/about.md

 <p style='text-align: justify;'> I was born in Telangana, India's beautiful state known as "South of North and North of South" I earned a Bachelor of Engineering in Computer Science and Engineering (CSE) from <a href="https://vce.ac.in" target="_blank">Vasavi College of Engineering(VCE)</a>, Hyderabad and my Masters from <a href="https://jntuh.ac.in" target="_blank">Jawaharlal Nehru Technological University</a>, Hyderabad.</p>

-<p style='text-align: justify;'> Having 10+ years of an education domain experience in software development using Microsoft .Net and ML/DL technologies with good exposure to the full software development.</p>
+<p style='text-align: justify;'> I have 10+ years of an education domain experience in software development using Microsoft .Net and ML/DL technologies with good exposure to the full software development.</p>

 <p style='text-align: justify;'> I earned my Ph.D. in Computer Science and Engineering, under the guidance of <a href="https://vce.ac.in/Faculty_Details.cshtml?id=1280" target="_blank">Prof. Ram Mohan Rao</a> at <a href="https://www.osmania.ac.in" target="_blank">Osmania University</a>, Hyderabad.
 During my doctoral studies, I investigated the field of Anomaly Intrusion Detection in Network-based systems using Deep Learning Techniques.</p>